XableTech/WakeBuilder/project_spec/wakebuilder_todo.md

 ### Tasks

 **1.1 Research and Select Base Model**
-- Research options: YAMNet, Google Speech Commands, VGGish
+- Research options: YAMNet, Google Speech Commands, VGGish,... and more; put in mind that I want to build a system that compete with pvporcupine; Also put in mind that I want to build a system that for inference would run on only cpu with best possible speed, accuracy and performance;
 - Document decision and model source URL
 - Files: `README.md` (add notes), `scripts/download_base_model.py`

 **1.2 Download Base Model Script**
-- Create script to download and convert base model to ONNX
+- Create script to download and prepare base model in PyTorch format
 - Command: `uv run python scripts/download_base_model.py`
-- Files: `scripts/download_base_model.py`, `models/base/model.onnx`
+- Files: `scripts/download_base_model.py`, `models/base/model.pt`

 **1.3 Implement Base Model Loader**
-- Load ONNX model using onnxruntime
+- Load PyTorch model for inference
+- Set model to eval mode for inference
 - Expose function to get embeddings from spectrograms
 - Files: `src/WakeBuilder/models/base_model.py`